antaldaniel/reprex/content/slides/reprex-esg-pitch/index.md

 ----

+# Big data that works for all

+Reprex: No matter how big is the problem or how small is your team, we fill your reports, dashboards, newsletters, books with data and its visualization.

 ---

-## Data problems

-- Most SMEs, and civil society organizations do not have a data scientist/engineer in their team, maybe not even an IT person or a HR professional to make such a hire.

-- When these organizations must solve novel problems, like connecting their financial accounts with environmental and social impact data or connecting to automated transaction systems (like in music), they need novel solutions that do not require managing a database within their organization.
+## Connected financial and sustainability reporting based on open data

+Eviota: We map your material impacts in your value chain and connect it with environmental or social data that is re-used from the public sector.

 ---

-## Our solution

-- We create data ecosystems with the modernization of the EU/OECD/UN endorsed 'data observatory' concept.
-Our data observatory 3.0
-- We acquire and process data on a scale in our data observatories.
-We are currently building five observatories, and one of them is aiming for official EU recognition (serving the music industry).
-- We provide applications, for example, connecting financial accounts with environmental, social, or governance (ESG) data.
-We think that our ESG solution, Eviota, combined with our Green Deal Data Observatory, has excellent market potential.
+## Data problems: Reprex

+- <p style="font-size:95%">Most SMEs, and civil society organizations do not have a data scientist/engineer in their team, maybe not even an IT person or a HR professional to make such a hire.</p?

+- <p style="font-size:95%">When these organizations must solve novel problems, like connecting their financial accounts with environmental and social impact data or connecting to automated transaction systems (like in music), they need novel solutions that do not require managing a database within their organization.</p>

 ---

 ## Data problems (examples)

 | <div style="width:200px"></div>  |   |